Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

 \subsection{The two-dimensional Sp(4) magnetism -- Exact diagonalization on a $4\times 4$ cluster}

-The physics of the 2D Sp(4) magnetism based on Eq. \eqref{eq:spinchain_so5} is very challenging.
-The global phase remains an unsolved problem.
-Along the SU(4)$_B$ line, i.e, ${\theta=90^\circ}$, quantum Monte Carlo simulations (QMC) show a long-range N\'eel ordering with a much weaker N\'eel moment compared to the SU(2) case \cite{harada2003}.
+The 2D Sp(4) magnetism based on Eq.~\eqref{eq:spinchain_so5} is very challenging, whose global phase diagram remains unsolved.
+Especially, in the region of ${0<\theta\le 45^\circ}$, the phase is dominated by the baryon-type physics which is quite different from the SU(2) quantum magnetism \cite{li1998,chen2005}.
+On the other hand, the physics along the SU(4)$_B$ line, i.e, ${\theta=90^\circ}$, is relatively clear.
+Quantum Monte Carlo simulations (QMC) show a long-range N\'eel ordering with a much weaker N\'eel moment compared to the SU(2) case \cite{harada2003}.
 However, except this special case, the sign-problem appears and no conclusive results are known.
-Especially, in the region of ${0<\theta\le 45^\circ}$, the phase is dominated by the baryon-type physics which is quite different from the SU(2) quantum magnetism \cite{li1998,chen2005}.

-Below we review the results for the ground state properties via the exact diagonalization (ED) method.
-Even though the ED can only be applied to a small ${4\times 4}$ cluster, the associated ground state profiles at different values of $\theta$ still yield valuable information to speculate the thermodynamic limit.
+Along the SU(4)$_A$ line, it is likely that there exist a strong plaquette-like correlation as proposed by Bossche {\it et. al.}~\cite{bossche2000,mishra2002}.
+Such a state is a baryon-like state, exhibiting the plaquette type correlations, and each plaquette is a 4-site SU(4) singlet state.